Exact solution for wave scattering from black holes: Formulation: Applications

-The results of the numerical integration are shown as the dashed curves in Fig.~\ref{fig:R_scalar}, which are in good agreement with the results of the exact formula shown as the solid curves.
+The results of the numerical integration are shown by dashed curves in Fig.~\ref{fig:R_scalar} and are in good agreement with the results of the exact formula shown by solid curves.
 While analytic calculations known in the literature are valid under certain approximations such as high/low multipoles, our exact formula is based on the exact solution without approximation and hence can be used for a wider range of multipoles $\ell$.
 The result in Fig.~\ref{fig:R_scalar} is also consistent with physical intuition since partial waves with $\ell\lesssim \ell_c$ are absorbed by black holes, where $\ell_c=3\sqrt{3}M\omega$ is the critical angular momentum.
 This is because partial waves with the impact parameter $\sim b_c\equiv \ell_c/\omega= 3\sqrt{3}M$ are marginally scattered at the vicinity of the peak of the effective potential.

-There are several differences between the exact formula~\eqref{refrate} and numerical calculation.
+There are several differences between the exact formula~\eqref{refrate} and the numerical calculation.
 First of all, the exact formula allows us to obtain the reflection rate with arbitrary high precision.
 One can easily improve the precision by requiring higher precision for the root-finding algorithm.
-On the other hand, for the numerical integration, it is more difficult to control the precision since one needs to take care of several processes for solving the differential equation with shooting method.
-Second, for the above calculations, the computation time for the exact formula is shorter than the numerical calculation.
-Specifically, to obtain each curve in Fig.~\ref{fig:R_scalar}, it takes about 70~sec for numerical calculation without setting {\tt PrecisionGoal} in Mathematica (the machine precision) and about 13~sec for the exact formula with {\tt PrecisionGoal}~$\rightarrow 20$, respectively.
+On the other hand, for the numerical integration, it is more difficult to control the precision since one needs to take account of several processes to solve the differential equation.
+For the above calculations, the computation time for the exact formula is comparable to the numerical calculation.
+Specifically, to obtain each curve in Fig.~\ref{fig:R_scalar}, it takes about 10~sec for the numerical calculation without setting {\tt PrecisionGoal} in Mathematica (the machine precision) and about 20~sec for the exact formula with {\tt PrecisionGoal}~$\rightarrow 15$, respectively.